Guide to York

 York Money Saving Tips

-Several attractions are free and, as the city is compact and easily walkable, you do not need to take additional transport or taxis for your sightseeing.
+Several York attractions are free and, as the city is compact and easily walkable, you do not need to take additional transport or taxis for your sightseeing in your York guide.

-If you are planning a long action-packed sightseeing day or weekend trip, consider the York City Pass at £45 or £65 for two days.
+If you are not planning a day out in York but a long action-packed sightseeing day or weekend trip, consider the York City Pass at £59 or £75 for two days.

 Guide To York